ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 Every action in ColdBox receives three arguments:

-* `event` - An object that is used to work with the current request
+* `event` - An object that models and is used to work with the current request
 * `rc` - A struct that contains both URL/FORM variables (unsafe data)
 * `prc` - A secondary struct that is private only settable from within your application (safe data)